The King And I

 The King And I bowed against Forces Of Nature, True Crime and Ravenous.
 Audiences stayed far away and it was dead on arrival with $4,007,565 — placing #6 for the weekend led by Forces Of Nature.
 It declined 50% the following frame to $2,004,503 and the domestic run closed with a terrible $11,993,021.
 Morgan Creek would see returned about $6.5M after theaters take their percentage of the gross, which leaves much of the P&A costs in the red and the budget untouched by the theatrical receipts — plus a fee to WB.

 Warner Bros handled most international markets and dumped the movie.
-Overseas numbers are not available.
+Recorded overseas numbers are just $904,618.